Cyber War and Peace book cover

 Nick Shevelyov

-About the Author -
+About the Author

 Nick Shevelyov

 The tools that power your business can also expose it.
-Managing digital risk isn’t optional it’s critical for survival.
+Managing digital risk isn’t optional — it’s critical for survival.

 History’s toughest leaders overcame chaos and uncertainty.
 Their stories offer battle-tested strategies that still apply in today’s threat landscape.

-How to apply historical insights to modern cyber risk
+• Apply historical insights to modern cyber risk

-How to build resilience at any scale
+• Build organizational resilience at any scale

-Praise for Cyber War …and Peace
+Cyber War and Peace book

-What Readers are Saying
+What readers are saying.

 “Wisdom is costly and telling stories is hard.
 If your job includes explaining cyber risk management to non-technical executives, the sound historical wisdom in Nick’s book will help get your point across.”